About every seven minutes, a pedestrian is injured and one is killed every two hours.…

 Other choking hazards or suffocation hazards can include uninflated balloons, marbles, foam balls, eyes or stuffing from stuffed animals.

-We are all aware of the seasonal hazards concerning Christmas decorations, especially, Christmas trees.
-However, young children, particularly toddlers, are prone to electric shock in from toys as well.
-Child electrocutions may occur with electrical products aren’t plugged into proper circuits.
+We are all aware of the seasonal hazards concerning Christmas decorations, especially Christmas trees.
+However, young children, particularly toddlers, are prone to electric shocks from toys as well.
+Child electrocutions may occur when electrical products aren’t plugged into proper circuits.
 In addition, children may want to take their new toys into the bathroom with them.
 Parents should keep a close eye on their children and make sure they keep the electronics and extension cords out of the bathroom or away from areas with water.

 Head injuries are serious business.
-Even a slight concussion can have longlasting consequences.
-Head injuries can sometimes be avoidable.
-If you get your child a bike, skates or a scooter, make sure you get them a
+Even a slight concussion can have long-lasting consequences.
+However, head injuries can be avoidable if the proper protective gear is worn.
+If you get your child a bike, skates, or a scooter, make sure you get them a helmet to ensure that their head is safe.

 Nearly every electronic device you purchase your child this Christmas will have online capabilities.
 It’s important to remember that there are predators lurking in the most innocent of places.
 Parents should speak openly with their children about the dangers they may run into online.
 If you allow your child to use certain apps or websites, double-check age requirements.
 It’s OK to monitor your child’s online use.
 Finally, create an environment that makes your children feel comfortable enough to talk with you about strange behavior from others online.